-The AOGA's submitted request includes several new oil and gas facilities being planned for leases obtained by Industry (see the section about Lease Sales) in which development and exploration activities would occur.
-The information discussed below was provided by AOGA and is the best available information at the time AOGA's request was finalized.
+AOGA's Request includes several new oil and gas facilities being planned for leases obtained by Industry (see the section about Lease Sales) in which development and exploration activities would occur.
+The information discussed below was provided by AOGA and is the best available information at the time AOGA's Request was finalized.